Congo, Democratic Republic of the

 The VAT base includes whatever sums, amounts, goods, or services that are received as compensation for an operation; this involves subsidies as well as any other costs, taxes, rights, or any related levies, whatever their nature, excluding the VAT itself.
-There are two rates:
+There are three rates:

 - A standard rate of 16%.

 - A reduced rate of 8% applicable to certain products such as: frozen horse mackerel, salted fishes, meat of bovine animals, fresh or chilled, husked rice, other milk powder, packaged table water, Iodized salt, soap for ordinary use, matches.

 - A rate of 0% on exports and assimilated transactions.